AssertionsΒΆ

 assert k.toPubkey == pubkey:02a599b9400ff0ac9f2eb37c444162d5296e78acefc8e7d216581c16916668396b

-A variant of the assert statement allows to specify an error message.
+A variant of the assert statement allows specifying an error message.
 The syntax is assert exp : msg, where msg has type string.

-The following example checks that the id of the transaction T corresponds to a given literal hash.
-This is useful when we publish a transaction on the blockchain and we want to be sure that our transaction (modelled in Balzac) corresponds to the real one.
+The following example checks that the ID of the transaction T corresponds to a given literal hash.
+This is useful when we publish a transaction on the blockchain and we want to be sure that our transaction (modeled in Balzac) corresponds to the real one.

 const kA = key:cSFqKAaCUGHZoGDrcreo3saZpMv9NvcVmRZVbVddbodEuzWNCDNt